Methodology All Trends

 Again Google: “[Host name] + Server Locations”.

 Most hosting companies will let you choose which datacenter to use on initial setup.
-That way, when you add a CDN later, you’ll get the best possible results.
+(Or you can request it).

 Unlimited Bandwidth?